tensorland/modelbox/website/docs/guides/metrics.md

 The value could be a float to represent a scaler value or bytes or strings to represent serialized tensors.
 The `step` is optional and should be a real number if it represents the logical step at a given time of an experiment.
-The `wallclock` time is the phyical clock time at which the metric was logged.
+The `wallclock` time is the physical clock time at which the metric was logged.

-API -
+* SDK API

 ```
 log_metrics(self, parent_id: str, key: str, value: MetricValue)